DWF Goes Public: Anatomy of a Law Firm IPO

-As international law firm DWF goes from private to public ownership and is admitted to the LSE, Leaders League looks at how an IPO that was years in the making unfolded and considers the benefits and risks of this bold move.
+As international law firm DWF goes from private to public ownership via the London Stock Exchange, Leaders League looks at how an IPO that was years in the making unfolded, and considers the benefits and risks of this bold move.

 On Monday 11 March, international law firm DWF went public, raising £95 million in an initial public offering (IPO).
 It was then admitted to the main board of the London Stock Exchange (LSE) on Friday 15 March after issuing 300,000 shares.
 With a valuation of £366 million, DWF is the largest law firm in the world to have listed.
 It is also the first and only law firm to do so on the LSE’s main board.

 From Gateley plc to DWF: Four years of law firm IPOs in the UK

 In the UK, law firms have technically been allowed to go public since January 2012 when the Solicitors Regulation Authority (SRA) started accepting applications to become Alternative Business Structures (ABSs), a business model that allows for non-lawyer ownership of law firms.
 In the seven years that have followed, only six law firms have taken the plunge and floated on the stock market: